11 Data access

 Watch the video below for a walkthrough of how to use the robis package to obtain OBIS data.

-Both the mapper and the R package are based on the OBIS API, which can also be used to find and download data.
+Both the Mapper and the R package are based on the OBIS API, which can also be used to find data.
 When using the API directly, you can filter by the following options:

 When you have entered all the information you are interested in filtering by, scroll down and click the “Execute” button.
 This will produce a response detailing how many records match your criteria, as well as information for some of the headers from the data (e.g., basisOfRecord, Order, genus, etc.).
-A download button will be available for you to download the data as well.
+A download button will be available for you, although we don’t recommend using the API to download data as it only provides the first 10 results.
+The API interface may be best used for quick data summaries.
+Do note that the API allows you to specify whether to include absence records in some filters.

 When searching with the API, you may need to know certain identifiers, including: